CenturyLink Internet for Seniors, Tested and Reviewed

 Cons About CenturyLink

-• No senior-specific plans: There are no CenturyLink plans or discounts designed specifically for seniors; however, many of their plans will still be suitable for the needs of older adults.
+• No senior-specific plans: There are no CenturyLink plans or discounts designed specifically for seniors, but many of their plans will still be suitable for the needs of older adults.

-• Not all speeds available: While CenturyLink offers a wide variety of DSL, 4G, and fiber speeds, there are typically only one or two plans available in most areas.
+• Not all speeds available: CenturyLink offers a wide variety of DSL, 4G, and fiber speeds, but there are typically only one or two plans available in most areas.

 • DSL connection: DSL internet is slower and less reliable than other types of internet, such as 4G, cable, and fiber.
 It’s critical to remember that you may not always receive the speeds advertised with your DSL CenturyLink plan, as your connection may be slower depending on your location and how many people are simultaneously using the internet in your area.